 I’m hoping this library can bring some sanity and comfort to

-and wanting to ensure proper
+people dealing with IO and wanting to ensure proper

 exception handling!
 Following is the content of the README, which